jameschapman19/cca_zoo/README.md

 </div>

-`cca-zoo` is a collection of linear, kernel, and deep methods for canonical correlation analysis of multiview data.
+In an era inundated with data, unraveling the intricate connections between different data views is paramount. **CCA-Zoo** emerges as the definitive toolkit for this, offering an extensive suite of linear, kernel, and deep methods for canonical correlation analysis.

-Where possible it follows the `scikit-learn`/`mvlearn` APIs and models therefore have `fit`/`transform`/`fit_transform` methods as standard.
+Inspired by the simplicity and effectiveness of `scikit-learn` and `mvlearn`, CCA-Zoo offers a seamless experience with its `fit`/`transform`/`fit_transform` methods.

 ## Table of Contents